 Mounting Bracket and Associated Hardware

-Figure 4.2 A. Mending Plate.
-Available through Lowe’s Home Improvement, these brackets are the perfect size to fit onto the logger box without an excessive amount of extra metal sticking out from the top, or below the logger box.
+Figure 4.2 A. 8” mending plate.
+Available in Lowe’s Home Improvement stores (or on their website) or from Amazon, these brackets are the perfect size to fit onto the logger box without an excessive amount of extra metal sticking out from the top, or below the logger box.
 The mending plate is crucial to create a stable attachment location on the logger box.
 To allow attachment, two ¼” holes need to be drilled into the logger box at exact locations that match the holes in the mending plate.

 Figure 4.2 B. Stainless Steel with Neoprene Rubber Sealing Washer.
 Available through McMaster-Carr (www.mcmaster.com: Item number: 94709A317) Because the logger box was drilled to allow attachment to the mending plate, it is no longer waterproof.
 To ensure that the logger box is waterproof again, rubber sealing washers are necessary to fill the gaps between the mending plate and the logger box.
 Without the neoprene on the underside of the washer, water would find its way through the gaps, and into the box potentially damaging the contents inside.